LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 ### Sales Representative

-The Dynamics 365 add-in for Outlook gives mobile sellers access to sales data within the context of an email---whether it's on their desktop PC, a laptop, tablet, or mobile phone.
+The Dynamics 365 add-in for Outlook gives mobile sellers access to sales data within the context of an email--whether it's on their desktop PC, a laptop, tablet, or mobile phone.

-When you click on the Dynamics 365 icon in this email, you get access to details that are relevant to this opportunity including contact information, account details, and related opportunities.
+When you click on the Dynamics 365 icon in the email, you get access to details that are relevant to this opportunity, including contact information, account details, and related opportunities.
 By clicking on the opportunity, you get more information.
 This helps the sales rep arrive prepared for their next meeting with the customer.